|Flies of North America - Order Diptera|

 Family Culicidae - Mosquitoes

 Mosquitoes are estimated to transmit disease to more than 70 million people annually in Africa, South America, Central America, Mexico and much of Asia with millions of resulting deaths.
-In Europe, Russia, Greenland, Canada, the United States, Australia, New Zealand, Japan and other temperate and developed countries, mosquito bites are now mostly an irritating nuisance, but malaria and other warm-weather diseases are slowly moving northward as our atmosphere and hydrosphere warm due to increasing greenhouse gas concentrations.
+In other more temperate and developed countries, mosquito bites are now mostly an irritating nuisance - but malaria and other warm-weather diseases are slowly moving northward as our atmosphere and hydrosphere warm due to increasing greenhouse gas concentrations.

 Mosquitoes were shown to be the method by which yellow fever and malaria were transmitted from person to person by Walter Reed, William C. Gorgas and associates in the U.S. Army Medical Corps first in Cuba and then around the Panama Canal in the early 1900s.
 Since then other diseases have been shown to be transmitted the same way.